guidesmiths/mr.robot/README.md

 | noimageindex      | noImageIndex           |
 | unavailable_after | unavailableAfter       |

-All methods take an optional user agent as their first parameter. unavailable_after requires an instance of Date
+All methods take an optional user agent as their first parameter. unavailableAfter also requires an instance of Date